Youth-Led Crew Organizes Day Camp

-The annual Cub Scout Day Camp, run in the past by employees of the Piedmont Council BSA, has always been a hit with the young cub scouts.
-A teenage majority makes up the staff, leading he cubs in activities of many categories: STEM, crafts, cooking, scout skills, sports, and archery.
-Each day is broken up with snack towards the middle of the activity rotation, and after eating the kids spend time playing a group game; often capture the flag or tug-of-war.
+The annual Cub Scout Day Camp, run in the past by employees of the Piedmont Council BSA, has always been a hit with the young Cub Scouts.
+A teenage majority makes up the staff, leading the Cubs in activities of many categories: STEM, crafts, cooking, scout skills, sports, and archery.
+Each day is broken up with snack towards the middle of the activity rotation, and after eating, the kids spend time playing a group game; often capture the flag or tug-of-war.

 When asked about the challenges of the planning process, Bridget Bentley says, “I thought the planning of the camp beforehand made the camp experience more enjoyable for me because I got to see everything that we planned in action which was really rewarding.”

-As a two-year staff veteran, I can confidently say that the value of a youth led planning committee shined through in the campers’ enjoyment.
-Staff understood better how to interact with kids between the ages of 6 and 8.
-The kids enjoyed the activities that were planned with a goal to forge connections between scouting and responsibility.
+As a two-year staff veteran, I can confidently say that the value of a youth-led planning committee shined through in the campers’ enjoyment.
+Staff understood how to better interact with the kids, who were between the ages of 6 and 8.
+The kids enjoyed the activities that were planned with a goal to forge connections between Scouting and responsibility.

 The Cubs had the opportunity to act as color guards in the daily flag ceremony, to learn how to set up tents, and to safely shoot a bow and arrow.
 As the week progressed, it was clear that the young children came to better understand what it means to be a Scout.
-As a venturing scout myself being not so much a part of the traditional scouting laws, it was lovely to see the respectfulness and understanding being developed in the young scouts.
+As a Venturing Scout myself, where the program is not so much a part of the traditional scouting laws, it was lovely to see the respectfulness and understanding being developed in the young Scouts.

-This year, Cub Scot Day Camp did a fantastic job at achieving its goal: to provide young scouts a place to hone skills that further them in life.
-The success was much in part to the youth led planning, which can be majorly credited to Bridget Bentley and Tali Cooper.
+This year, Cub Scout Day Camp did a fantastic job at achieving its goal: to provide young Scouts a place to hone skills that further them in life.
+The success was much in part to the youth-led planning, which can be majorly credited to Bridget Bentley and Tali Cooper.